f6ew/f6ew/README.md

 - 👋 Hi, I’m @f6ew
-- 👀 I’m a data science master student
-- 🌱 I’m currently learning machine learning and data science
+- 🌱 I’m currently working on machine learning and data science projects

 <!---
 f6ew/f6ew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.